hmcts/terraform-module-postgresql-flexible/README.md

   pgsql_version = "14"

   # The ID of the principal to be granted admin access to the database server.
-  # On Jenkins it will be injected for you automatically as jenkins_AAD_objectId
+  # On Jenkins it will be injected for you automatically as jenkins_AAD_objectId.
   # Otherwise change the below:
   admin_user_object_id = var.jenkins_AAD_objectId